m4winter/CSCI310-project4/README.md

-this is a read me file, please push you thingy
+this is a read me file<br>
+go to src/work to see the progress i made.